9 Ways To Help and Support Colleagues at Work

 Be honest.
 Honesty helps ensure that the advice you give is helpful.

 Listen.
-Hear what your colleague has to say and pay attention to how they respond to your advice.
+Listen to what your colleague has to say and pay attention to how they respond to your advice.

 Collaborate.
 When giving advice, try to find a solution together to fix the colleague's problem.